 INTRODUCTION TO STATISTICS AND DATA ANALYSIS - 2023/4

-The module introduces students to basic statistical theory.
+The module introduces students to basic statistical theory and critical thinking, building throughout the year towards an intermediate level of understanding of statistical analysis and reporting.
+It aims to develop students¿ understanding of statistical methods and foster the skills needed to think critically about psychological research.
 Teaching involves a combination of theory lectures and practical workshops with real world research examples.
-Each week, lectures cover a specific statistical topic.
+Each week, lectures cover a specific statistics or critical thinking topic.
 This is followed by a workshop that typically focuses on applying and practicing the theoretical content of the preceding lecture.
-Together, lectures and workshops provide knowledge of statistical analysis from both a theoretical and practical perspective, resulting in a good introduction and grounding in statistical research methods.
-This knowledge is extended and built on in the second semester module ‘Further Statistics and Critical Thinking (PSY1032)’.
+Together, lectures and workshops provide knowledge of statistical analysis and critical thinking from both a theoretical and practical perspective, resulting in a good introduction and grounding in statistical research methods.

 ASKEW Chris (Psychology)